MatthewPierson/Ramiel/README.md

 W.I.P - Come back soon

 # Issues
-If you run into any bugs or issues with Rameil, please [open an issue](https://github.com/MatthewPierson/Ramiel/issues) using the included templates.
+If you run into any bugs or issues with Ramiel, please [open an issue](https://github.com/MatthewPierson/Ramiel/issues) using the included templates.
 Please check for any similar issues that have already been opened before creating a new issue.

 # Credits
 See [Ramiel.app](https://ramiel.app)'s credits section.